alfski/lg-biodigital/README.md

 * try Play/Stop timeline for scenes like 'Beating Heart' and 'Running Man'.

-* Play currently beings at the start of the cycle.
+* Play Timeline currently always jumps to the start of the animation cycle.

-* Toggle Spin does a simple axial rotation.
+* Toggle Spin performs a simple axial rotation.

-* Toggle Laydown flicks between a preconfigured camrra pose with Z axis rotated (you can't do this from keyboard/mouse) and a normal 'upright' pose.
+* Toggle Laydown flicks between a preconfigured camera pose with Z axis rotated (you can't do this from keyboard/mouse) and a typical upright pose.

-* The clients have input disbled
+* The clients have mouse/keyboard input disbled

+* The camera pose string handling stuff is overly complex because I'm experimenting with only sending the changes from the last pose.
+Eventually this should be simplified to a more efficient binary ProtocolBuffer.

 --
 Andrew (Alf) Leahy